10 Best Platy Tank Mates: Best & Worst Fish to Keep with Platies

 8. Loaches

-Loaches are also aggressive fish species that will chase down other fish in a tank and eat them or rip off their fins when closer.
+Loaches are aggressive fish species that chase down other fish in a tank and eat them or rip off their fins when closer.
 Therefore, when added to your platy fish tank, they will easily bite them and cause severe injuries.
 This makes an unsuitable species to mix with your platies.

 9. Oscars

-Oscars are a popular choice for aquarists.
-They are well-known for their striking appearance and large size of 12 inches.
 However, they’re too territorial and will attack any fish in their aquarium, including your valuable platyfish.
-Taking care of oscars is quite easy but mostly when they’re on their own.
+Taking care of oscars is quite easy, but mostly when they’re on their own.

 10. Corydoras Catfish